topalbu/CarND-Vehicle-Detection/README.md

 You can submit your writeup in markdown or use another method and submit a pdf instead.

-# Feature Extaction and Selection.
+# Feature Extraction and Selection.
 ---
 To train a good classifier fot a given task first  we need to extract feature from the data.
 For this project we use histograms of colors, spatial binning of color and Histogram of Oriented Gradient (HOG) to extract the feature.